katholt/srst2/README.md

 of gene sequences (e.g. resistance genes, virulence genes, etc) and report the presence of STs and/or reference genes.

-Authors - Michael Inouye, Harriet Dashnow, Bernie Pope, Kathryn Holt (University of Melbourne)
+Authors - Michael Inouye, Harriet Dashnow, Bernie Pope, Ryan Wick, Kathryn Holt (University of Melbourne)

 How to cite - The peer-reviewed open-access paper is available in Genome Medicine: http://genomemedicine.com/content/6/11/90